-Option to purchase additional shares The underwriters have an option for a period of 30 days to purchase up to additional shares of our common if the underwriters exercise their option to purchase additional shares in full, at an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering for the concurrent advancement of our Phase II/III clinical study for our Lenti-D product candidate and our Phase II/III clinical studies for our LentiGlobin product candidate and for capital expenditures, working capital and other general corporate purposes.
-We may also use a portion of the net proceeds to in-license, acquire or investing complementary gone therapy businesses, technologies, products or assets.
-See "Use of proceeds"
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$90.9 million, or approximately \$105.0 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$17.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to fund direct research and development expenses for our Phase II/III clinical study for our Lenti-D product candidate and our Phase I/II clinical studies for our LentiGlobin product candidate.
+We intend to use remaining amounts for general and administrative expenses (including personnel-related costs), potential future development programs, early-stage research and development, capital expenditures and working capital and other general corporate purposes.
+We may also use a portion of the net proceeds to in-license, acquire or invest in complementary gene therapy businesses, technologies, products or assets.
+See "Use of proceeds."